lsdlab/lsdlab/README.md

 Hi :wave: My name is JC :wink:.

-Developer, work around with Python, Django, Data Processing, Data Visualization, Frontend, JavaScript, React etc.
+Senior Software Engineer, work around with Python, Django, Data Processing, Data Visualization, Frontend, JavaScript, React etc.

 Have interest :hearts: in cars, car tuning, racing :racing_car:.
 I have a hatchback car :red_car:, a road bike and a mountain bike :bike:, used to play skateboard, now play with karting, track day events and modified cars.